Skip to content

 Advantages: PhD in Supply Chain Management Online

 A PhD in supply chain management unlocks leadership positions.
 According to Cowen Partners, a leading executive recruitment firm, the C-suite position with the highest growth was chief diversity and inclusion officer, followed by the chief delivery officer, the second most in-demand C-suite position overseeing supply chain operations.
-Other executive and leadership roles are also in demand; a PhD provides the experience to fill them.
+Other executive and leadership roles are also in demand: A PhD provides the experience to fill them.

 While any PhD in supply chain management can help graduates fulfill that role, an online degree provides benefits, including more work-school balance.
 With that balance, online students can take on more projects at work, bolstering their resumes.
 Online learning also cuts transportation costs and student fees, making it a more affordable option.